jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	`.txt`: Text file, with columns separated by tabulations (copy-paste from a spreadsheet into a text file should give this format) ;

-*	`.xls`: Excel file (on OS X / Linux only) with data in the first sheet.
+*	`.xls`: Excel file (readable on OS X / Linux only) with data in the first sheet.

 ## Using the GUI

-A custom graphical interface should ease the use of the underlying functions, which are documented further down.
+A custom graphical interface should ease the use of the underlying functions, which are documented in the next paragraph.
 To display this GUI, follow the instructions in the README document to get started and then type

 	do.brt()